 Safe work practices

 Safe work practices are the foundation of a safe work place.
-The development and implementation of safe work practices are usually a local management responsibility.
+Senior Faculty, Portfolio, Institute and Divisional managers are responsible for establishing a system that supports safe work practices and ensuring that system is working in practice.
+The development and implementation of individual safe work practices are usually a local management responsibility.

 There are two types of permits: "Permits to Enter" (Entry Permit) and "Permits to Do" (Work Permit).

 The Entry Permit gives access to a hazardous location and the ability to carry out low risk work such as checking the operation of plant.
 The Entry Permit only controls the requirements on the person(s) entering the hazardous location and the hazards associated with that location: for example, unguarded plant, unguarded drops, confined spaces, poor lighting, trip hazards etc.

 The Work Permit is separately issued to cover hazardous work such as welding, hot work, electrical work and machine maintenance.
 The Work Permit also includes activities such as plant isolation.